 - Focus on how you feel and why – my job is to encourage you to talk through the challenges, disappointments and differences you experienced so you can deal with them and to help you focus on what went well.

-You can book sessions for during your pregnancy and for when your baby is here.
-There’s no time limit on when to have your sessions.
+You can book appointments to work around your schedule and there’s no time limit on when to have your sessions.

 A few words about why being able to make peace with your birth matters…

 I have spoken to women – and sometimes their partners – about the birth of their baby for many years.
 Birth is an enormous event, it can be challenging, it can be emotional and it can be very different from expectations.
 And it can be crucial to make sense of it, even if it was straight-forward.

 Birth is personal and it can impact how women feel about themselves, about their body and their ability to parent – making time to focus on it can make a huge difference.